-The Head of Department, Dr. Kim Tieu, and Graduate Program Director, Dr. Alok Deoraj, are the primary points of contact in the Department for administrative issues related to the academic program that cannot be addressed directly by the faculty advisor.
+The Interim Chair of the Department, Dr. Jeremy Chambers, and Graduate Program Director, Dr. Alok Deoraj, are the primary points of contact in the Department for administrative issues related to the academic program that cannot be addressed by the faculty advisor.
 If an advisor is unavailable for any reason or if there are any administrative issues, the next step is to reach out to Dr. Deoraj.